OxygenCobalt/Auxio/info/ARCHITECTURE.md

 Each adapter instance also handles the highlighting of the currently playing item in the detail menu.

-`DetailViewModel` acts as the holder for the currently displaying items, along with having the `navToItem` LiveData that coordinates menu/playback navigation [Such as when a user presses "Go to artist"]

 #### `.home`
 This package contains the components for the "home" UI in Auxio, or the UI that the user first sees when they open the app.